scottericpetersen/scottericpetersen/README.md

 - 👋 Hi, I’m @scottericpetersen
+- 🎼 I'm a computer music composer, electronic musician, live-coder and improviser (laptop and other).
-- 👀 I’m a senior lecturer in computer music at Yale University.
-I'm also a composer, electronic musician, and improviser.
+- 👀 I’m a Senior Lecturer in computer music at Yale University.
 - 💻 My programming interests include musical algorithms in SuperCollider and Python.
+- 🔊 DSP in Faust 🫀
 - 🐧 I ****LOVE**** Linux!
+The flavors I use every day are Arch (BTW) and KDE Neon

 <!---
 scottericpetersen/scottericpetersen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.